 The first step to effectively solving a conflict is to understand the difference between a resolution and a solution.
-The conflict has a way of repeating itself over and over, especially if it is not addressed correctly.
-Addressing a conflict correctly includes identifying the key differences between a resolution and a solution and using this knowledge to move past the issues facing the parties at the moment to resolve all the underlying conflicts.
+The conflict has a way of repeating itself over and over, especially if it is not addressed correctly and a firm decision has not been made.
+Addressing a conflict correctly includes identifying the key differences between a solution and resolution and using this knowledge to move past the issues facing the parties at the moment to resolve all the underlying conflicts.
 Conflict repeats itself most commonly because the underlying disagreement was not fully addressed and still colors the interactions between the parties, even if it is not acknowledged openly.
 Conflict can only be resolved effectively if this underlying dispute is acknowledged and addressed fully by the parties.
 Properly solving a conflict may take a long time and a lot of work, but on the other side of the uncomfortable conversation is the peace of never having to face that conflict again.
 This article will explore the different understandings and definitions of resolution and solution and how these concepts can be used to solve a conflict completely.

 Resolution vs Solution

-While a solution may be helpful at the moment, a resolution should always be the goal between two or more parties who are facing a conflict.
-These terms may mean different things to different people and some may say they are synonyms; however, the most common understanding of the difference is explained below.
+While a solution may be a helpful answer at the moment, a resolution should always be the goal between two or more parties who are facing a conflict.
+The terms solution and resolution may mean different things to different people and some may say they are synonyms; however, the most common understanding of the difference between solution and resolution is explained below.

 - Solution: A solution is an option to alleviate the problem at the current moment.
 It looks only at the conflict as it applies to the present issue and how it is affecting the productivity of the parties toward their intended goal.
 A solution will work to fix the issue so that the parties can keep working to complete their task, the goal is productivity, not the end of the conflict.